henri/installpkg/README.md

     installpkg /path/to/directory/of/packages/*

-Full usage information and examples are available once installed.by typing :
+Full usage information and examples are available once installed by typing :

     man installpkg